-Marti McGinnis, like many other artists, arrived at her art when she was busy doing something else.
+Marti McGinnis, like many other artists, arrived at her art when as a natural offshoot of her varied interests.
+Art was always there for her.
 Hers is a happy story…

 Marti’s unique point is the association of her art with happiness…

 A quick Q+A with Marti McGinnis